SimondeMoreau/DOC-Depth/Rendering/README.md

     python render.py -h
 ```

-You should now have your dataset with fully dense depth annotations !
+You should now have your dataset with fully dense depth annotations!